alberttwong/opendatalakehouse/README.md

 ### Additional Reading
 * [Apache Hudi vs Delta Lake vs Apache Iceberg - Data Lakehouse Feature Comparison](https://www.onehouse.ai/blog/apache-hudi-vs-delta-lake-vs-apache-iceberg-lakehouse-feature-comparison)
 * [2024 Lakehouse Format Rundown: Engines & Gorillas](https://blog.sundeck.io/2024-lakehouse-format-rundown-7edd75015428)
-  * Some good stuff in there but it has biases.
-However he doesn't accept PRs (eg. see my PR that has been waiting for months) and some of the data is out of date.
+  * Some good stuff in there but biases?.
+Read the comments to the article.
+Also he doesn't accept PRs (eg. see my PR that has been waiting for months) and some of the data is out of date.
 * [Why some OLAP databases are faster than others](https://github.com/alberttwong/databasecomparison)
 * [Why are there benchmarks for some databases but not for others?
 You can thank Oracle and where are we now?](https://atwong.medium.com/why-are-there-benchmarks-for-some-databases-but-not-for-others-80f628f0b679)
 * [Open Source and Closed Source OLAP databases that can run TPC-H and TPC-DS benchmarks](https://atwong.medium.com/olap-databases-that-can-run-tpc-h-and-tpc-ds-benchmarks-6b4e5300f45b)